 A shared network drive (network share) is a folder on a network computer that you have mapped to a virtual drive on your own computer.
 If you have the correct permissions, working with files on the shared drive is no different from working with files on your local drive.
 In exactly the same way, Alfresco allows you to map a space to a drive on your computer.
-If you add a file into any of the directories on the mapped drive and then refresh your browser, the added file will also appear in the corresponding space in Alfresco.
+If you add a file to any of the directories on the mapped drive and then refresh your browser, the added file will also appear in the corresponding space in Alfresco.
 If you then delete the file in Alfresco, the file is simultaneously deleted from your mapped drive.

 This feature allows you to work offline.